Fruits are often not great for ketogenic diets but this is not always the case. Find out whether or not bananas are keto-friendly.

 - Total carbs: 22.8 grams

 - Net carbs: 20.2 grams

-Combined with the other foods in your diet the 20.2 grams of net carbs in 100 grams of banana is likely enough to kick you out of ketosis.
+If you eat reasonable amounts of other foods, the 20.2 grams of net carbs in 100 grams of banana is basically always enough to kick you out of ketosis.

-One ounce of banana is about 28 grams and contains the following amounts of carbs:
+One medium banana is about 118 grams and contains the following amounts of carbs:

 Are green bananas keto-friendly?

-100 grams of raw banana contains the following nutrients (2):
+100 grams of raw banana contain the following nutrients (1):